WorksOnArm/equinix-metal-arm64-cluster/README.md

 Funding for the system is provided by Arm Inc.

 Apply to use the on-demand infrastructure by [creating an issue](https://github.com/WorksOnArm/equinix-metal-arm64-cluster/issues/new/choose) in this repository.

+Add comments to existing issue for any change in authorized users (add or remove or edit) or infrastructure requirements (machine type or number).